anamamatelashvili/routley_meyer_frames/README.md

     - `frame.get_quadruples1()` and `frame.get_quadruples2()` return all quadruples (a,b,c,d) that satisfy the two versions of R^2
     - `get_frames(n=3, tries = 100000)` will try to find new frames among all possibilities of <S, P, R> with S = 3 = {0,1,2}, but it will only try the first 100000 possibilities (with random R sizes)

+If you try to initialise a frame with P, R and n that do not satisfy the frame properties defined above you will get an error.
+Try deleting (0,0,0) from `R1` and re-initialising the frame.

 ### Files
 The repository contains the following files: